ILRF Logo

 These keywords assist in indexing and improving the discoverability of the research.

-The ILRF Journal follows the Bluebook: A Uniform System of Citation citation style.
+The Journal of Legal Research by ILRF follows the Bluebook: A Uniform System of Citation (latest edition).

 Authors must adhere to the following rules: